-Place all ingredients in a high-powered blender.
+Place all ingredients in a high-powered blender: eggs, water, chia seeds, flax seed, 2 tablespoons fat and sea salt.
 Puree on medium-high speed for about 50 seconds.

 The batter will be thick and continue to thicken as it sits.
 Allow it to set up for 10 minutes.

-Heat 1 T. fat of choice in a skillet over medium-high heat.
+Heat 1 tablespoon fat of choice in a skillet or crepe pan over medium-high heat.

 Allow tortilla to cook on its first side for 2 minutes.
-Flip it and cook on the second side briefly, about 20 seconds.
+Flip it and cook on the second side briefly, about 20 to 30 seconds.

 Remove the first tortilla to a plate and turn the heat to low under the pan.
-(This first tortilla is for the cook to snack on.
+(This first tortilla can optionally be for the cook to snack on.
 It will be thicker and not as desirable.
 It is used as a tool to season the pan.)

 Pour the second 2 ounces of batter into pan and shape as with the first.
 This time, and for all remaining tortillas, the batter will behave perfectly, allowing you to fan it into a 6" or 7" circle.
 The pan, with this treatment, will behave in a non-stick fashion.
 Do not add any more fat to the pan.

-Continue frying the tortillas in this manner until all the batter is used.
+Continue frying tortillas in this manner until all the batter is used.